en flag +1 214 306 68 37

 Software distribution strategies

-To deliver software to your customers, you can use one of the following software distribution options:
+To deliver software to your clients, you can use one of the following software distribution options:

 • Making a product installable on a customer’s premises.